 “When the Puritans invited the Native Americans to their Thanksgiving feast, it clearly had undertones of the reunion foretold in Ezekiel,” opined Rabbi Tuly Weisz, who made aliyah (immigrated) to Israel several years ago but continues observing this uniquely North American tradition.

-Rabbi Weisz, publisher of Breaking Israel News, believes the holiday contains a geula (redemption) element that makes it relevant to the unfolding process he is witnessing in Israel.
+Rabbi Weisz, founder of Israel365 News, believes the holiday contains a geula (redemption) element that makes it relevant to the unfolding process he is witnessing in Israel.